professor-forward/MusiQ/app/deliverables/README.md

 > Ferozuddin Alizada
 > 8922142
 >
 > **Deliverable 2:** This is a Mock Up and is barely functional since the majority of the web applicaiton relies on the backend and data retrival.
+Most of the links and the functionalities are reliant on the data it receives from the backend hence most of the buttons will not load a new page.
+Also because this will be a single page applicaiton there is only one page that has all the content.

 ---